Non-Native Invasive Plants Vs. Native Habitats in Brookline

 * Japanese Knotweed Removal and Restoration in Olmsted Park

-The Conservation Commission approved a project that is restoring the native streambank and wetland plant communities in an area of Olmsted Park near Ward’s Pond, by Pond Ave. and Chestnut Ave.
+The Conservation Commission approved a project that restored the native streambank and wetland plant communities in an area of Olmsted Park near Ward’s Pond, by Pond Ave. and Chestnut Ave.
 The project area covers 1.33 acres in both Brookline and Boston.
-This area has been infested with non-native invasive Japanese knotweed.
+This area had been infested with non-native invasive Japanese knotweed.
 Japanese knotweed spreads quickly and crowds out native plant species, creating a thick near-monoculture that provides little benefit to wildlife or the rest of the ecosystem.
-The Emerald Necklace Conservancy, a local non-profit organization, initiated this project and is working with a consultant to appropriately treat and remove the Japanese knotweed.
-Revegetation with appropriate native species is being undertaken by the Emerald Necklace Conservancy.
-Replanting will also enhance the reemergence of those native species that are found in the project area.
-The overall goal for the site is to enhance both biological diversity and wildlife habitat values.
-The project began in the fall of 2011 and is expected to continue for several seasons to significantly decrease or eradicate the knotweed.
-The Emerald Necklace Conservancy will continue to monitor and maintain the site throughout the project.
+The Emerald Necklace Conservancy, a local non-profit organization, initiated this project and worked with a consultant to appropriately treat and remove the Japanese knotweed, to significantly decrease or eradicate the knotweed.
+Revegetation with appropriate native species was undertaken by the Emerald Necklace Conservancy.
+Replanting also enhances the reemergence of those native species that are found in the project area.
+The overall goal for the site was to enhance both biological diversity and wildlife habitat values.
+The project began in the fall of 2011 and is continuing for several seasons, during which time the Emerald Necklace Conservancy will continue to monitor and maintain the site.

 Mile-a-minute weed, or Asiatic tearthumb, is an herbaceous, annual, trailing vine that has been found in many states on the east coast of the United States, including several communities in Massachusetts.
 Mile-a-minute weed has not been found in Brookline at this point, but is a significant concern for the town.
 This invasive plant has light green colored leaves that are each shaped like a triangle as well as circular basal leaves, and the stems and undersides of leaf blades are armed with recurved barbs.
 Mile-a-minute weed grows very rapidly, covering shrubs and other vegetation and eventually killing these plants and reducing native plant species in natural areas.
 It can also be problematic for nurseries and horticulture crops.
 In addition to its extreme growth rate, this invasive plant has seeds that last for many years and are very persistent.
 Mile-a-minute weed has little to no benefit to the environment here.
 Please keep an eye out for mile-a-minute weed in Brookline and your community.
 Early detection and removal of non-native invasives is one of the best ways to prevent their establishment in this area.